TERREMEMBER/znbase/docs/content/stable/admin/yb-ctl.md

 ./bin/yb-ctl start_node 3 --master
 ```

 The command `./bin/yb-ctl start_node 3` will start yb-tserver3.
 However, it will throw an error even though the command will succeed.
 This is because there are only 2 yb-masters present in the cluster at this point.
 This is not an error in the cluster configuration but rather a warning to highlight that the cluster is under-replicated and does not have enough yb-masters to ensure continued fault tolerance.
-Following [GitHub issue](https://github.com/yugabyte/yugabyte-db/issues/4156) tracks the work to convert this error into a user-friendly warning.
+Following [GitHub issue](https://github.com/ZNbase/ZNbase-db/issues/4156) tracks the work to convert this error into a user-friendly warning.

 ## Initialize the YEDIS API

-The `setup_redis` command to initialize YugabyteDB's Redis-compatible YEDIS API.
+The `setup_redis` command to initialize ZNbaseDB's Redis-compatible YEDIS API.

 ```sh
 $ ./bin/yb-ctl setup_redis